RichardNk24/MyCV/README.md

-# MyCv is one the personal projects taht I started while learning to code ahah
+# MyCv is one the personal projects that I started while learning